junyu-w/corgi/README.md

 ##### Upgrade Instruction

-Upgarde `corgi` from an old version by doing `brew upgrade drakew/corgi/corgi`
+Upgrade `corgi` from an old version by doing `brew upgrade drakew/corgi/corgi`

 If you saw this error `Error: corgi <old version> is already installed` during installation or upgrade.
 Run the following commands to re-install:
 ```